-Related party costs are only included within Totex to the extent they represent the cost of services required by the licensees business.
+Related party costs are only included within Totex to the extent they represent the cost of services required by the licensees’ business.
 Costs for services recharged to the licensee by a related party will only be admissible if the licensee would otherwise have needed to carry out the service itself or procure it from a third party.
 We expect these services and associated costs to be itemised and justified.
 Such costs are only included to the extent that they satisfy the criteria regarding the prohibition on cross-subsidy in the relevant standard or standard special licence condition unless licensees already hold derogations.

 All companies and related parties charging the licensee should be able to demonstrate they have a robust and transparent framework governing the attribution, allocation and inter-business recharging of revenues, expenses, assets and liabilities.
 There should be documented procedures to demonstrate compliance with EU Procurement directives and implementing national legislation where these apply.